B Corp companies merge profit and purpose

 To help companies operate in a socially, economically, and environmentally responsible manner, there’s B Corp Certification.
 To be a B Corp is to be committed to the planet and its people.
 It signifies your company doesn’t solely revolve around revenue; rather, you’re merging profit and purpose.

 In this article, we’re cutting to the chase so you can join B Corps’ ranks.
-Starting off, we’ll provide a further explanation of what B Corp means and discuss the ins and outs of the certification process.
+Starting off, we’ll provide a further explanation of what B Corp means and discuss the ins and outs of the certification process, including specific B Corp requirements.
 We’ll then spotlight a handful of B Corps and discuss how they’ve benefitted post-certification.

 What is a B Corp?